microsoft/VoTT/README.md

-# CNTK Object Recognizer Video Tagging Tool
+# CNTK Object Recognition Video Tagging Tool

 This tool provides end to end support for generating datasets for and validating Object Recognition Models with CNTK.